Understanding the factors influencing perfume pricing

 The impact of consumer reviews on perfume buying decisions

-the influence of fragrance reviews on shopping choices
+The influence of fragrance reviews on shopping choices

 When it comes to picking perfumes, consumer reviews pack a punch.
 With 72% of shoppers saying they trust online reviews as much as personal recommendations (Source: BrightLocal), who wouldn't take a peek before clicking 'add to cart'?
 These reviews don't just spill on quality and lasting power but also on how closely a fragrance matches its description.